juxt/yada/dev/resources/user-manual.md

 Since the `yada` function returns a Ring-compatible handler, it is compatible with any Clojure URI router.

-However, yada is designed to work seamlessly with its sister library [bidi](https://github.com/juxt/bidi), and unless you have a preference otherwise, bidi is recommended.
+However, yada is designed to work especially well with its sister library [bidi](https://github.com/juxt/bidi), and unless you have a strong reason to use an alternative routing library, you should stay with the default.

 While yada is concerned with semantics of how a resource responds to requests, bidi is concerned with the identification of these